ba1ajinaidu/ba1ajinaidu.github.io/content/posts/k8s-and-postgres.md

 ```
 LOG:  server process (PID 497) was terminated by signal 7: Bus error
 ```
 A bus error is a signal raised by hardware when a process tries to access a part of memory that the CPU cannot address physically.
 This was the first time I encountered a bus error in Kubernetes, and I was curious to see what was causing it.
-So the Postgres pod/container is trying to access memory, which doesn't exist(or it's not accessible by the container 😉).
+So the Postgres pod/container is trying to access memory, which doesn't exist(or it's not accessible by the container).
 The first thing to look for was resource limits/requests in pod spec and check if Postgres was trying to access/allocate more than the limit.

 ```
 resources: